Nebraska Department of Environment and Energy

 • Superior: A 1,000–kilowatt (1–megawatt) community solar project became operational in 2018.

-• Thayer County: A 1,000–kilowatt (one–megawatt) solar project was constructed by the Norris Public Power District and Today's Power, Inc. The solar project became operational in 2023.
+• Thayer County: A 999–kilowatt solar project was constructed by the Norris Public Power District and Today's Power, Inc. The solar project became operational in 2023.

 • Valley: A 1,000–kilowatt (1–megawatt) privately–owned solar field became operational in 2021.
 It is owned by Valmont Industries.

 • York: A 3,200–kilowatt (3.2–megawatt) community solar project was constructed by the Nebraska Public Power District, the City of York, and solar developer GRNE Solar.
 The facility became fully operational in 2022.
-It will generate enough electricity to serve the equivalent of approximately 75–100 homes when the sun is shining.
+It will generate enough electricity to serve the equivalent of approximately 75–100 homes.
 All of the power will take care of all the energy for the city, the schools and the county facilities, and for the fieldhouse at York University.

 Committed Projects

-• Madison: Blue Stem Energy Solutions are planning to construct a 14–acre 2–megawatt solar array 1–1/2 miles north of Madison.
+• Madison: Blue Stem Energy Solutions is planning to construct a 14–acre 2–megawatt solar array 1–1/2 miles north of Madison.
 The power will be sold to the City of Madison.
+The project will provide around ten percent of the community's electricity needs, enough for about 300 to 450 homes.

 Projects Under Development